Labour Program Forward Regulatory Plan: 2024 to 2026

 1. update definitions, titles, and references in both the new Ontario and New Brunswick nuclear exclusion regulations, including removing reference to Ontario Hydro and Point Lepreau from the respective regulations

-2. harmonize the right to refuse dangerous work for Industrial Fire Brigade members working at nuclear power plants across Canada
+2. harmonize the right to refuse dangerous work for Facility Fire Brigade members working at nuclear power plants across Canada

 3. repeal the Ontario uranium mine exclusion order

-4. repeal the four nuclear exclusion regulations related to Ontario and replace them with one new regulation that encompass the current provisions, and
+4. repeal the four nuclear exclusion regulations related to Ontario and replace them with one new regulation encompassing the same provisions that are currently included, and

 5. update the remaining exclusion regulations for clarity